xreic/hrla31-react-review/README.md

 ## Exercise 8: Conditional Rendering

 * Inside of App, build out some functionality that will only display List if the first and name entered there match your own

+## [EXTRA] Exercise 9: CRUD Operations

+* Build out some functionality that allows your todo list to have all CRUD functionality
+* CRUD (create, read, update, delete)